 It was nice to see Donington Park back on the British Superbike calendar after the circuit had been resurrected post the failed attempt to run the Formula 1 Grand Prix a couple of years ago.
 The track itself is still one of the best in the country and is absolutely thrilling to ride.
 I must have done 20,000 miles instructing around this circuit over a period of 7-8 years from when the Ron Haslam Race School use to be based there.
-So it is fair to say I know my way around the place.
+So

 This was also to be the last round of the Harley Davidson XR1200 series so it would be our last chance to race the beast this year and as I was starting to get the hang of these things we were a little optimistic.
 I say a little optimistic as you never want to get too carried away with these things as they can have a tendency to bite you on the bum!